New Orleans Saints vs. Atlanta Falcons NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- New Orleans has combined with its opponents to score more than 41.5 points in three of seven games this season.
+- New Orleans' games this season have gone over 41.5 points three of seven times.

-- Atlanta and its opponents have combined to score more than 41.5 points in four of seven games this season.
+- Atlanta's games have gone over 41.5 points in four of seven chances this season.

-- The two teams combine to average 46.2 points per game, 4.7 more than the total in this contest.
+- The combined points per game average of the two teams, 46.2, is 4.7 points more than Sunday's over/under.

-- This contest's over/under is 4.7 points under the 46.2 these two squads combine to give up per game in 2020.
+- These two squads surrender a combined 46.2 points per game, 4.7 more than this contest's over/under.

-- Saints games this season feature an average total of 44.9 points, a number 3.4 points higher than Sunday's over/under.
+- The Saints and their opponents have scored an average of 44.9 points per game in 2020, 3.4 more than Sunday's total.

-- The 41.5-point over/under for this game is 6.3 points below the 47.8 points per game average total in Falcons games this season.
+- The 41.5-point total for this game is 6.3 points below the 47.8 points per game average total in Falcons games this season.

 Saints stats and trends

-- In New Orleans' seven games this year, it has four wins against the spread.
+- New Orleans has four wins against the spread in seven games this year.

 - The Saints have yet to cover the spread this season when favored by 6 points or more.

-- New Orleans has gone over the point total in 42.9% of its opportunities this year (three times over seven games with a set point total).
+- New Orleans' games this year have gone over the total in three out of seven opportunities (42.9%).

-- New Orleans is 4-0 against the spread and 4-0 overall this season when the team notches more than 27.9 points.
+- New Orleans is 4-0 against the spread and 4-0 overall in games when it scores more than 27.9 points.

-- When New Orleans totals more than 358.3 yards, the team is 2-1 against the spread and 2-1 overall.
+- When New Orleans picks up more than 358.3 yards, the team is 2-1 against the spread and 2-1 overall.

-- This year, the Saints have turned the ball over six times, while the Falcons have forced six.
+- The Saints have six turnovers this season, equal to the number of takeaways for the Falcons.

 - Click over to SISportsbook and find the latest spread, moneyline and total for New Orleans' matchup with the Falcons.